laxmanjangley/FFrame/README.md

 expression-transformer in spark

 ----------------
-This transformer, is designed with the goal of making feature engineering simpler.
+This transformer is designed with the goal of making feature engineering simpler.
 It facilitates easy feature specification and improved code reusablity

 Current Status